-- (7) The Council or a subcouncil may at any time request the Committee to scrutinise any information or document in the possession or under the control of any Government or administration, or any participant in the Council or any political party. - (8) The Committee shall as soon as possible after receiving a request contemplated in subsection (6) or (7), establish whether the information or document concerned has a bearing on the objects of the Council and if so shall scrutinise the information concerned with a view to verify - - (a) whether or not that information or document is exempt from disclosure by virtue of subsection (2); and - (b) if it is so exempt, whether or not the information or document or anything dealt with therein has an adverse effect on the attainment of the objects of the Council, and if so, in what manner. - (9) (a) For the purpose of subsection (8), the Committee may interview any person and may direct any person in writing to appear before it to produce any information or document in the possession or under the control of that person, and may question that person and require an explanation of anything contained in such a document. - (b) Any person who fails to comply with a direction referred to in subsection (a), shall be guilty of an offence and liable on conviction to a fine, or to imprisonment for a period not exceeding 12 months. - (10) If the Committee finds that any information or document that is exempt in terms of subsection (2) or anything dealt with therein has an adverse effect on the attainment of the objects of the Council, the Committee may make such information or document or segregable portion thereof available to the Council or a subcouncil, subject to such limitations relating to access, publication and safekeeping as may be imposed by the Committee. - (11) The Committee shall in writing notify the Council or the subcouncil concerned and the persons referred to in subsection (6) or the Government, administration or political party concerned, as the case may be, of its finding, which finding shall be binding on the parties concerned and shall be given effect to.

-- (12) (a) No person, including any member of the Council or a subcouncil or of the Committee, shall disclose any confidential information or document obtained by that person in the performance of his or her functions in terms of this Act, except - - (i) to the extent to which it may be necessary for the proper administration of a provision of this Act; - (ii) to any person who of necessity requires it for the performance of any function in terms of this Act; - (iii) when required to do so by order of a court of law; or - (iv) with the written permission of the Council. - (b) Any person who contravenes a provision of paragraph (a) shall be guilty of an offence and liable on conviction to a fine, or to imprisonment for a period not exceeding 12 months.
+- (c) if it is not so exempt to release the information or document to the Council or to the subcouncil concerned. - (12) (a) For the purpose of subsection (11), the Committee may interview the duly authorized senior representative, or a person designated by him or her, of the Government or administration, the participant in the Council or the political party concerned and may direct such person in writing to appear before it to produce any information or document in the possession or under the control of that Government or administration, participant in the Council or political party, and may question such person relating to such information and require an explanation of anything contained in such a document: Provided that if the Committee is not satisfied with any such explanation, the Committee may direct any other person in writing to appear before it, and may question such person relating to such information and require an explanation of anything contained in such a document. - (b) Any person who fails to comply with a direction referred to in subsection (a), shall be guilty of an offence and liable on conviction to a fine, or to imprisonment for a period not exceeding 12 months. - (13) If the member or subcommittee referred to in subsection (11) finds that any information or document that is exempt in terms of subsection (3) or anything dealt with therein, discloses anything which adversely affects the attainment of the objects of the Council, the Committee may make such information or document or any segregable portion thereof available to the Council or a subcouncil, subject to such limitations relating to access, publication and safekeeping as may be imposed by the Committee. - (14) The subcommittee shall in writing notify the Council or the subcouncil concerned and the Government, administration, participant in the Council or the political party concerned, as the case may be, of any finding in terms of this section, which finding shall be binding on the parties concerned and shall be given effect to. - (15) (a) No person, including any member of the Council or a subcouncil or of the Committee, shall disclose any confidential information or document obtained by that person in the performance of his or her functions in terms of this Act, except - - (i) to the extent to which it may be necessary for the proper administration of any provision of this Act; - (ii) to any person who of necessity requires it for the performance of any function in terms of this Act., - (iii) when required to do so by order of a court of law; or - (iv) with the written permission of the Council.